 By performing laser dental treatments, we can eliminate the common reasons why people are uncomfortable during dental procedures – heat, pressure, and vibration.
 Once eliminated, many people do not even need anesthesia.
 That is why we can often complete fillings without our patients requesting an injection.
 Additionally, laser technology allows us to more accurately target specific areas of your mouth.
 The laser is incredibly thin so we can make precise incisions when necessary.
 We can even use lasers to correct issues like tooth decay.
 The difference is that the surrounding gum tissue is not impacted or irritated in any way.
 With traditional metal dental tools, a dentist may irritate the surrounding tissue with an accidental slip of the hand.
 By removing this risk, our patients can undergo the same dental procedures but with a faster recovery time.
 Simultaneously, our patients are more comfortable than if the procedure was performed in the traditional manner.
 For example, laser dental fillings achieve the same results but without the discomfort.
 Simultaneously, lasers can also be used to help stop the bleeding so that when a more intensive procedure is being performed, gauze may be unnecessary or only used temporarily.
 Patients can appreciate the opportunity to have dental work completed in this non-invasive way.
 If you would like to experience laser dentistry for yourself, we invite you to call 810-515-7083 and schedule an appointment.

-Check out what others are saying about our laser dentistry services on Yelp: Laser Dentistry Grand Blanc
+Check out what others are saying about our laser dentistry services on Google: Laser Dentistry Grand Blanc

 Laser Gum Surgery